This website is designed to give clear information about the process of getting a visa to visit Iran.

 The main types of visa issued are:

-To apply independently you need to contact the Iranian Embassy nearest to where you live and ask for/download a visa application form.
+Should you wish to contact the Iranian Embassy nearest to where you live, to get an update of the visa status and ask for/download a visa application form.
 Click here for a list of Iranian Embassies.

-Once your visa has been authorised by the MFA, a visa authorisation number will be sent back to the Embassy.
-The Embassy will then contact you and tell you your visa authorisation number.
+Once your visa permit has been issued by FM, either with the assistance of your contacts in Iran, or through Iranian Visa Service , a visa authorisation number will be issued and sent via email to your Iranian Consulate.
 Please note that this reference number means that your visa has been authorised but is not the visa itself.